 Serving All of Calhoun County

 Since 1979, Bahrie Law has been fighting for the rights of individuals and families throughout Michigan.
-From our office in Lansing, we proudly represent clients in Battle Creek and the Calhoun County area in all types of complex personal injury, family law, and criminal defense matters.
-Whether you were injured in a car accident, hurt on the job, need help filing a Social Security disability claim, or have been accused of a crime, our team is ready to put more than 40 years of experience, as well as our extensive resources and skill, on your side.
+From our office in Lansing, we proudly represent clients in Battle Creek and the Calhoun County area in all types of complex personal injury matters.
+Whether you were injured in a car accident, hurt on the job or need help filing a Social Security disability claim, our team is ready to put more than 40 years of experience, as well as our extensive resources and skill, on your side.

 We offer free initial consultations and contingency fees for all personal injury, workers’ compensation, and SSD services.
 This means that you do not owe any upfront fees, and our attorneys only get paid if they successfully recover compensation/benefits on your behalf.